 - Terminate any declined transactions and request an alternate method of payment.

-- Adhere to Mastercard’s rules and regulations.
+- Follow Mastercard rules and regulations.

 Reason